scilus/scilus_website/exampleSite/content/english/tools/_index.md

 {{< faq "Tractoflow" >}}
 [TractoFlow](https://github.com/scilus/tractoflow) is our recommended processing pipeline, starting from raw DWI up to the generation of whole brain tractograms.
-It is robust, efficient and fully reproducible, .
+It is robust, efficient and fully reproducible.
 {{</ faq >}}

 {{< faq "Rbx_flow" >}}